 - a.
 Prepare a contract between the agency and the University. - b.
 Approve the enrollment of students in each clinic practicum site. - c.
 Provide for a nursing faculty member to collaborate with the placement facility and preceptor; and to provide appropriate instruction and guidance to assigned students. - d.
 Determine the number of clinical hours required and the units of academic credit to be granted the student for completion of this course.

-CALIFORNIA STATE UNIVERSITY, FRESNO School of Nursing MASTER'S DEGREE PROGRAM AGENCY INFORMATION SHEET SUBMIT WITH PROPOSED PRECEPTOR CV OR RESUME
+MASTER'S DEGREE PROGRAM AGENCY INFORMATION SHEET

+SUBMIT WITH PROPOSED PRECEPTOR CV OR RESUME

 (This form is to be completed by the preceptor, agency administrator, director, or office manager)